RushuiGuan/kids/src/Project2/README.md

 * Build and run your code.
     * Verify that your result is correct.
 * Submit your change to the remote repo.

+# Homework 2
+* Modify your program to read a line of text and display the same to the screen.
+	* Use `Console.Readline` method to read a line of text.
+	* Use `Console.WriteLine` method to write a line of text.